Sensor sensitivity based on synthetic magnetism exceptional point: Modelling and dynamical equations

 These noise operators $\mathcal{N}\equiv (a^{in},b^{in}_j)$ have zero mean and are characterized by the following autocorrelation functions \cite{Tchodimou.2017},

 with $n_{\nu}\equiv (n_{th},n_{a})$, where $n_{th}=\rm {exp(\frac{\hslash \omega_j}{k_B T}-1)^{-1}}$ and $n_{a}=\langle a^{in \dag} a^{in} \rangle$.

-In this work, we are interested on the red-sideband resonance where $\Delta=-\omega_m$, with $\omega_m=\sum_j \frac{\omega_j}{2}$.
+In this work, we are interested on the blue-sideband resonance where $\Delta=\omega_m$, with $\omega_m=\omega_1$.
 The sensitivity performance of our proposed sensor is investigated by computing the eigenvalues of the effective mechanical system which allows us to identify the EP.
 To achieve that, we need to linearize the QLEs given in Eq.(\ref{Dyna}) and then integrate the optical field out of the resulted system.
 The linearization process consists of splitting the field operators as $\mathcal{O}=\langle O \rangle +\delta \mathcal{O}$, where $\langle O \rangle$ is the coherent complex part of the operator and $\delta \mathcal{O}$ its related fluctuation.
-The linearized dynamics (See details in Appendix \ref{App.A}) can be treated by moving into another interaction picture by introducing the following slowly varying operators with tildes, $\delta a=\delta \tilde{a}e^{i\tilde{\Delta}t}$ and $\delta b_j=\delta \tilde{b_j}e^{-i\omega_j t}$.
-In the limit of $\omega_j\gg(G_j,\kappa)$, the rotating wave approximation can be invoked, and we can obtain the following equations:
+The linearized dynamics (See details in Appendix \ref{App.A}) can be treated by moving into another interaction picture by introducing the following slowly varying operators with tildes, $\delta a=\delta \tilde{a}e^{i\tilde{\Delta}t}$ and $\delta b_j=\delta \tilde{b_j}e^{-i\omega_j t}$ where $\tilde{\Delta}$ is the effective detuning defined in Appendix \ref{App.A}.
+In the limit of $\omega_j\gg(G_j,\kappa)$ with $G_j=g_j\langle a\rangle$, the rotating wave approximation can be invoked, and we can obtain the following equations:

 where the matrix $\rm{M}$ is given by,

 and the noise coefficients are $\rm{K}=(\kappa, \gamma_1, \gamma_2)^{T}$.
 Hereafter, and without loss of generality, we will assume that the optomechanical coupling strengths $G_1$ and $G_2$ are positive real numbers and will be set to be equal, i.e., $G_1=G_2=G$.
 Under the condition $\kappa\gg(G,\gamma_j)$ which is satisfied in our investigation, one can adiabatically eliminate the cavity field in Eq.(\ref{fluc}), and this leads us to the effective dynamical system for the two mechanical resonators (See details in Appendix \ref{App.A}),